jpritikin/coach/content/docs/psychedelics/cannabis.md

 - Daytime: Cannabinoids can make one pleasantly sleepy, but if you sleep then you aren't fully enjoying the effects.
 - Fasting: There are cannabinoid receptors throughout the digestive system.
 Eating would add a confounding factor and make the experience less reproducible.
 - Ingested: Longer duration of effect compared with inhalation, and does not injure the lungs.[^osullivan2021] Onset is 30 min to 2 hours.
 Full effect peaks within 4 hours.
 Effects can last up to 12 hours after use.
 Some residual effects can last up to 24 hours.
 - One week between trips: Ingested cannabinoids take days to drain out of your system.
-An attempted trip on the day immediately following an administration session will be blocked by built-up tolerance.
+An attempted trip on the day immediately following an administration session will be blocked by built-up tolerance.[^devinsky2014]
 - No extra oil: Cannabinoids are soluble in oil, but that doesn't mean you need a lot of oil to optimize absorption.
 Look for Rick Simpson Oil (RSO) style extractions.

 ### CBD isolate powder